netcaster1/memorytrainer/README.md

 ![result page](./images/Screenshot%202023-05-28%20211858.png)

-##Brain Trainer : Flutter application
+##Brain Trainer : Flutter application made by Ray Sheng

 ## Design and Idea
 Develop an Android app using Flutter.
 This app is designed to help practice brain memory.